 So, an online shopper has filled their cart with your products – they are in the decision-making phase of their journey.
 That’s great, however, you can’t celebrate just yet.
 74% of online shopping carts are abandoned prior to completion of the sale.
 One way to address this is to optimize the checkout process so it’s quick and easy for consumers to complete their purchase.
 If your site requires customers to create an account before they can check out, consider adding a guest checkout option.
 This allows your shoppers to quickly complete their purchase without having to jump through the extra hoops of entering detailed information about themselves.
-Additionally, many consumers do not want to receive the special offers and other marketing materials that result from registering their personal information.
+Additionally, many consumers do not want to receive special offers and other marketing materials that result from registering their personal information.

 You might also consider providing shoppers with the option to save their information on your site so they can check out with the click of a button each time they return to shop.
 The easier you can make the checkout process, the higher your order completion rates will be.